crate/crate/docs/sql/statements/copy-from.rst

   only once to do the import.
 However, the value must be an integer greater than 0.

-  If `shared`_ is set to false this option has to be used with caution.
+  If :ref:`shared <sql-copy-from-shared>` is set to false this option has to be used with caution.
 It might exclude the wrong nodes, causing COPY FROM to read no files or only a subset of the files.

 .. _sql-copy-from-compression: